 1. The investigator or designee must confirm appropriate temperature conditions have been maintained during transit for all study interventions received and any discrepancies are reported and resolved before use of the study intervention.
 2. Only participants enrolled in the study may receive study intervention and only authorized site staff may supply or administer study intervention.
 All study interventions must be stored in a secure, environmentally controlled, and monitored (manual or automated recording) area in accordance with the labeled storage conditions with access limited to the investigator and authorized site staff.
 At a minimum, daily minimum and maximum temperatures for all site storage locations must be documented and available upon request.
 Data for nonworking days must indicate the minimum and maximum temperatures since previously documented for all site storage locations upon return to business.

-3. Any storage conditions stated in the SRSD will be superseded by the storage conditions stated on the label.
-4. Study interventions should be stored in their original containers.
-5. The investigator, institution, or the head of the medical institution (where applicable) is responsible for study intervention accountability, reconciliation, and record maintenance (ie, receipt, reconciliation, and final disposition records), such as the IPAL or sponsor-approved equivalent.
+3. Any excursions from the study intervention label storage conditions should be reported to Pfizer upon discovery along with any actions taken.
+The site should actively pursue options for returning the study intervention to the storage conditions described in the labeling, as soon as possible.
+Once an excursion is identified, the study intervention must be quarantined and not used until Pfizer provides permission to use the study intervention.
+Specific details regarding the definition of an excursion and information the site should report for each excursion will be provided to the site in the IP manual.
+4. Any storage conditions stated in the SRSD will be superseded by the storage conditions stated on the label.
+5. Study interventions should be stored in their original containers.
+6. The investigator, institution, or the head of the medical institution (where applicable) is responsible for study intervention accountability, reconciliation, and record maintenance (ie, receipt, reconciliation, and final disposition records), such as the IPAL or sponsor-approved equivalent.
 All study interventions will be accounted for using a study intervention accountability form/record.